0x90JMP/0x90JMP.github.io/cheatsheet/linux_privesc/readme.md

 ## Overview

-This is just a few basic searches we can do when we first gain a foothold on the target system.
+Here we have a few basic searches we can do when we first gain a foothold on the target system.
 We will first look for some quick wins and then move onto searching for interesting files in common directories, along with searches for passwords and credentials.

-We can then look for some misconfigurations, we can look for cron jobs and automated tasks that might be running on the system.
+We will then look for some misconfigurations, we can look for cron jobs and automated tasks that might be running on the system.
 From there we will search for misconfigurations on files, binaries and directories.
 While searching for misconfigurations on binaries, we can search the binary version on things that stand out to us.

 Lastly, we will take a look at kernel exploits for the kernel and Operating system version.
 Are there any updates that the system needs, are there any tools to compile possible Kernel exploits.